 Note: The exam will begin right after completion of registration and payment.
 Your score will be shown at the end.
 If a passing grade was achieved, we will then e-mail instructions for the practical exam within 2 business days.

 Tip: Candidates who attempted the exam and failed are advised to review the topics in which a poor grade was achieved before rewriting.
 Please allow up to 24 hours before attempting to complete the exam a second time.

 4. Complete the Practical Exam and achieve a passing grade of 75% or higher

-You will be given access to training videos, program design templates and instructions for scheduling with a Practical Assessor.
-Candidates whom are not with range of a Practical Assessor will be given the distant practical option.
+We recommend reviewing the sections which will be tested from the CPTN-CPT certification page.
+You will be given access to training videos, program design templates and instructions for scheduling a Practical Assessor.

-Note: Please ensure that the requirements for current First Aid and CPR C/AED are completed or is in the process of being completed.
-CPTN will not be able to issue the certificate until we receive a certificate proof of completion.
+Important: Please ensure that the requirements for current First Aid and CPR C/AED are completed or is in the process of being completed.
+CPTN will not issue a certification until we receive a certificate/card indicating proof of completion.

 5. Planning ahead for Certification Renewal

-Trainers expired for more than 6 months would require practical reassessment.
-Trainers expired for more than one year would require complete recertification.
-CPTN recommends that all trainers Renew Certification prior to their expiration date to obtain membership rates.
+CPTN recommends that all trainers Renew Certification prior to their expiration date to obtain member rates.
 After the expiration date, non-member and late renewal rates applies.
+Trainers exceeding 6 months are asked to contact Education Services for personal options for being reinstated.

-To keep up with relevant education and the needs of clients trainers are encouraged to take Online Courses, attend Workshops or annual Conferences (with a multitude of topics) to earn Continuing Education Credits (CECs).
-All CEC courses issue a certificate of completion.
-It is the required for proof which CPTN requires for Certification Renewal including current First Aid and CPR.
-For non-CPTN approved courses, a Petition is required for approval before renewal.
+Note: All CEC courses issue a certificate of completion.
+It is the proof which CPTN requires for Certification Renewal including current First Aid and CPR.
+For non-approved courses, a Petition is required for approval before renewal.